luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - then counts reads overlapping with each section
 - produces 2 plots showing abundance of reads (coverage) across transcript bodies.
 Ideally you want to see equal coverage of sections across the whole transcript length.
 ![enter image description here](http://rseqc.sourceforge.net/_images/Aug_26.geneBodyCoverage.curves.png)
 - here there are 2 groups of transcripts.
-1 group are symmetrical and have good
+1 group are symmetrical and have good transcript coverage.
+The other group has a skew towards the 3' end.
+This comes from:
+	- polyA reads
+	- degradation of RNA > check the RIN numbers.
+- If you detect 3' bias at this stage you can eithe

 generate index for the BAM file:
 `samtools index WT_1_Aligned.sortedByCoord.out.bam`